-The Buick and Prespatou Water Stations are now open!
+The Buick, Prespatou, and Feye Springs Water Stations are now open!

 Potable Water Systems in the PRRD

 Potable drinking water refers to water that is safe to drink and fit for household use without further treatment.

 Water Treatment – includes filtration and/or disinfection.

 Water Distribution – system of pipes and hydrants which bring potable drinking water to customer’s taps and toilets.